keithalewis/math/uf.md

 the cartesian products involved to make them mathematically correct.

-[^3]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example when the price of a stock hits a certain level.
+[^3]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example, when the price of a stock hits a certain level.

 [^4]: The trader aphorism, "Hedge when you can, not when you have to,"